UKHSA-Internal/pre-entry-tb-screening-app/README.md

 ### Pulling Secrets for local development

 Skip this section if you are not running E2E tests on your machine.
-As a prerequisite, please ensure you have administrator access to the **pre-entry-tb-screening-nl-develop** account. // TODO: Add dev request guide
+As a prerequisite, please ensure you have administrator access to the **pre-entry-tb-screening-nl-develop** account.

 1. Navigate to [Halo page](https://halopr.awsapps.com/start/#/?tab=accounts).